Context

 uses AsyncLocalStorage

-under the hood.
+to accomplish this and ensure the correct context is only accessed in the scope of the current request.
 This prevents you from having to prop drill the context to each component from the handler.

 import { Context } from "ovr";